Yi-Chen89/structural-space-vuepress/README.md

 #### F9 Tees and Double Angles Loaded in the Plane of Symmetry
 - ✅✅ F9.1 Yielding
-- ✅✅ F9.2 Lateral-Torsional Buckling
+- ✅✅ F9.2 Lateral-Torsional Buckling (not working for 2L)
-- ✅✅ F9.3 Flange Local Buckling of Tees and Double-Angle Legs
+- ✅✅ F9.3 Flange Local Buckling of Tees and Double-Angle Legs (not working for 2L)
-- ✅ F9.4 Local Buckling of Tee Stems and Double-Angle Web Legs in Flexural Compression
+- ✅✅ F9.4 Local Buckling of Tee Stems and Double-Angle Web Legs in Flexural Compression (not working for 2L)

 #### F10 Single Angles​
 - ✅ F10.1 Yielding